How to become an Optometrist

 Excellent communication skills: optometrists must communicate effectively with patients to understand the problems being conveyed.
 With a clear and compassionate tone, they make their patients comfortable to open up about their issues.
 After examining, they must also clearly explain what is being prescribed as a corrective measure.

 Active listeners: Listening to what the patient tells is important and to determine the patient’s issue.
-This helps in analysing well and deciding on what treatment should be given.
+This helps in analyzing well and deciding on what treatment should be given.

 Interpersonal skills: After communicating and listening to a patient's problem, you must also understand the non-verbal signals to understand and instruct them better.